-Conversion Rate Optimization is a technique for converting the organic traffic visiting your business website into onboard customers, who will purchase your product or service.
+Conversion Rate Optimization in Shopify is a technique for converting the organic traffic visiting your business website into paying customers.
 The percentage that defines the ratio of leads (organic traffic) and customers could be defined as a conversion rate.
 The process of improving the marketing strategies to optimize the conversion rate is called Conversion Rate Optimization (CRO).

 Every day, billions of potential customers visit your online store on Shopify.
 While some of these are a part of return traffic, for most this is their first visit, so they will make a quick decision, based on the look and feel of your page, whether or not to spend money on your product.
 Only by allowing your page maximal optimization can one take complete advantage of their potential customer base and increase the sheer number of purchases or conversions.